-- Structure their pedagogy to facilitate learning and encourage students to achieve their personal best, whilst considering the needs of individual students. - 5.2.2 Provide formal and informal feedback on student behaviour to students and parents or caregivers. - 5.2.3 Develop classroom management strategies which: - 5.2.3.1 Value the differences in gender and the cultural and linguistic backgrounds of students. - 5.2.3.2 Deal effectively with sexual harassment, racism and bullying. - 5.2.3.3 Establish and maintain safe and supportive learning environments.
+- Structure their pedagogy to facilitate learning and encourage students to achieve their personal best and to take into account the needs of individual students. - 5.2.2 Provide formal and informal feedback on student behaviour to students and parents or caregivers. - 5.2.3 Develop classroom management strategies which: - 5.2.3.1 Value the differences in gender and the cultural and linguistic backgrounds of students. - 5.2.3.2 Deal effectively with sexual harassment, racism and bullying. - 5.2.3.3 Establish and maintain safe and supportive learning environments.